Johnson & Goldrich, PC

 In Illinois, SR-22 insurance is required for three continuous years.
 If you do not renew your policy on time, then your license and registration will immediately be suspended and you will begin the driver’s license reinstatement process, including requesting a new Illinois Drivers License Reinstatement Hearing.
 After you have passed the required three years, you may cancel your SR-22 and secure regular car insurance.

-Is There an Alternative to securing SR-22 Insurance?
+Is There an Alternative to Securing SR-22 Insurance?

 For more information visit the Secretary of State site.